SabineWren/ThemePark/README.md

 4. Load at localhost:5000/dist/index.html

 ### TODO Cards
+- Build import tool for card gradients; Recommend tools like [cssgradient.io](https://cssgradient.io/) and Figma
+- Find someone to build a library of decorative card backgrounds
-- Build modes for text/icon/bold: gradient or custom contrast
+- Add gradient or custom contrast modes for text/icon/bold
-- Let card variants apply different gradient modes
-- Build customization tools for the gradients
-- Investigate [Tailwind](https://tailwindcss.com/docs/gradient-color-stops) for custom gradient API
 - Expand theme API to include dropshadows and overlays

 ### TODO